h96ven/telegram-msg-viewer/README.md

 ## Notes

-- The backend expects requests at `http://localhost:8000`.
+- The backend listens on http://localhost:8000 by default.
+- This project was developed and tested against PostgreSQL 15 on Windows.
 - Adjust host/port or proxy settings as needed.